Friday, October 7, 2011

 As autumn descended and the year drew to a close, Automatic For The People became a pleasant comfort.
 Little did we know it would be their last great album.
 It’s also the one we’ve listened to most when preparing for whatever the next album would be.
 While not above their first four, it’s still a remarkable collection of music.
 (Kurt Cobain said he’d wanted to record an album with the same acoustic approach.
 Instead, he shot himself.
 We still wonder what that album would have sounded like had he completed it.)
 Again, this was their last great album, and we might as well consider it their last album.
 It would have been a good way to go out.

 Most pundits held the album in high regard years later on the occasion of its 25th anniversary, boosting the hype for the expanded editions.
-The cheaper double disc added their sole live performance from that year, captured approximately six weeks after the album’s release.
-Several of these tracks had been farmed out on various CD singles, so having it all in one place in sequence is welcome.
+The cheaper double disc added their sole live performance from that year—and it’s excellent—captured approximately six weeks after the album’s release.
+Several of these tracks had been farmed out on various CD singles, so having it all in one place in sequence is more than welcome.
 The deluxe version added the usual visual component and a Blu-ray disc, plus another CD full of demos for the album, some of which were the basis for the finished songs.
 While many of the given song titles seem obscure at first glance, without being a complete spoiler the listener will hear working versions of the songs on the album, with only a few completely unreleased ideas.
 “Mike’s Pop Song” is a full-fledged Mike Mills composition, while “Devil Rides Backwards” is a curious set of lyrics even sleepier than the rest of the album.
 Another track of interest is “Photograph”, in a version before Natalie Merchant added her vocals for a various artists comp.

 R.E.M.
 Automatic For The People (1992)—